 Zoom participants meet in real-time over video and talk in real-time.
-With Loom, you can send a one-way video message the way you would send a text message, Slack note, or email, and recipients can respond in their own time.
-Plus, the video can include a recording of your screen for more technical or visual topics (with a video inset from your camera).
+With Loom, you can send a one-way video recording the way you would send a text message, Slack note, or email, and recipients can respond in their own time.
+Plus, the video can include a recording of your screen for more technical or visual topics (with a video inset from your webcam).

 Zoom and Loom are complementary

-Loom harnesses the benefits of video conferencing without the drawbacks of other asynchronous tools like email and Slack.
+Loom's functionality harnesses the benefits of video conferencing without the drawbacks of other asynchronous tools like email and Slack.
 But that doesn’t make Zoom — and real-time communication — any less powerful.
 Both tools boast free versions, iPhone apps (Loom's Android app is coming soon!), Google Chrome extensions, Gmail integrations, emoji reactions and a number of other features that make for greater ease of use.

 Everyone at Loom uses Zoom for their meetings.
 A good rule of thumb: Anything you need to schedule on a calendar or that requires an in-depth, two-way conversation should be a Zoom meeting.